Why Moon Modeler

 No account.
 No telemetry.
 No surprises.

-If your organization works with regulated data, this architecture removes a whole class of questions from your compliance checklist.
-There is no third-party data processor to document, no DPA to negotiate, and no cloud audit trail to maintain for your modeling activity.
+For regulated data, this removes a whole class of compliance questions: no third-party data processor, no DPA to negotiate, no cloud audit trail.

 Twenty years in database tooling, and counting

-For teams that work with relational databases, the same team also builds Luna Modeler — covering Oracle, PostgreSQL, SQL Server, MySQL, MariaDB, and SQLite.
+- The same team builds Luna Modeler for Oracle, PostgreSQL, SQL Server, MySQL, MariaDB, and SQLite.

 Schema diagrams that explain themselves